Physical remnant of electroweak theta angles: Introduction

 \section{Introduction}

 The charge-parity (CP) violating theta terms can naturally be included in the Standard Model (SM), since the CP symmetry has already been violated in the Yukawa coupling sector~\cite{Branco:1999fs, Bigi:2000yz}.
-The effective quantum chromodynamical (QCD) theta angle is constrained by the current measurement of the neutron electric dipole moment (nEDM) to an unnatural limit $\lvert \bar \theta_\text{QCD} \rvert < 10^{- 10}$~\cite{ParticleDataGroup:2024cfk}.
+The effective quantum chromodynamical (QCD) theta angle is constrained to an unnatural limit $\lvert \bar \theta_\text{QCD} \rvert < 10^{- 10}$ by the current measurements of the neutron electric dipole moment (EDM)~\cite{ParticleDataGroup:2024cfk}.
 One solution to this ``strong CP problem'' is to introduce the axion which may be identified as a dark matter candidate~\cite{Dine:2000cj, Peccei:2006as, Kim:2008hd, Hook:2018dlk, DiLuzio:2020wdo}.
-The weak $SU(2)$ theta angle can be removed by a chiral rotation of quarks and leptons which does not modify their masses, unless beyond SM operators are considered~\cite{Anselm:1992yz, Anselm:1993uj, FileviezPerez:2014xju, Shifman:2017lkj}.
-A $U(1)$ theta angle has no physical effect because of the trivial vacuum structure of a $U(1)$ gauge field in the Minkowski spacetime.
+The weak $SU(2)$ theta angle can be removed by a chiral rotation of quarks and leptons which does not modify their masses, unless beyond the SM operators are considered to prevent the removal~\cite{Anselm:1992yz, Anselm:1993uj, FileviezPerez:2014xju, Shifman:2017lkj}.
+A $U(1)$ theta angle has no physical effect because of the absence of $U(1)$ instantons in Minkowski spacetime.
 Therefore theta terms in the electroweak sector are usually considered unphysical.